catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 date: 2015-05-25 08:00
 layout: post
 title: Web design is not just web design anymore
-description:
+description: A short rant on web design and what that means nowadays - coding, usability, accessibility, markup and SEO.
 categories:
 - Miscellaneous
 ---

 I've wanted to write this article for some time now, and this time I made it.

 It's been a while since doing web design isn't just like making stuff nice in Photoshop and then pass it to somebody else to slice it and deliver.
 In the meantime, designers have learned to code and nowadays, being a good web designer means to have the ability to combine your design skills with things like usability and accessibility knowledge in order to deliver the best user experience.
-Oh, and I almost forgot about SEO - you really need to know to handle your markup so that search engines to like you.
+Oh, and I almost forgot about SEO - you really need to know to handle your markup so that search engines like you.

 ![web design](/dist/uploads/2015/05/webdesign.png)